St. Andrew

 Paul was a Jew and had a Jewish worldview.
 Most Jews at the time would stress the unity of the human.
 The person was a single entity.
 Body and soul were two different aspects of that entity.

 Much of Paul's audience was Greek.
-The Greek culture was dualistic in outlook.
+Its culture was dualistic in outlook.
 The spirit and matter were separate realms.
 The human person inhabited both realms.
 But the Greeks held the identity of the person was spiritual in nature.

 Top of the pageGospel: Matthew 4:18-22